Susette has a Masters degree in Sustainable Development. She leads her local Green Council and writes for The Sustainable Business Review.

 Any problem caused by humans can be cleared up by humans.
 That includes water pollution.
-Instead of being discouraged at the amount of trash and/or contamination there is to clean up, we can encourage companies to clean up now, using both legal and voluntary prevention (including fines) as a goad to stop additional pollution.
+Instead of being discouraged by the amount of trash and contamination there is to clean up, we can encourage companies to clean up their practices through legal incentives (including fines) to prevent additional pollution.

 Keeping each other well informed about existing polluters is key.
 Just as Wikileaks has caused a scramble in governments worldwide to clean up their acts, so publicizing information about polluters has caused many of them to start scrambling to clean up theirs.

-This will increase as the public begins more and more to link pollution together with irresponsibility—to talk about what they see, writing letters to government representatives and major polluters, and to take action themselves to clean up pollution.
+This will increase as the public begins to link pollution with irresponsibility—to talk about what they see, writing letters to government representatives and major polluters, and taking action themselves.
 Here is what the public is doing to clean up the American River in California.

 Solution 2: Raise Your Kids Well

 Children develop attitudes that then guide their entire lives.
 This includes those who grow up to be corporate leaders and polluters.
 Here is an analogy that all parents can identify with—you want to encourage your children to grow up responsibly, so you teach them . . .

-- The value of hard work and love for the environment,
+- the value of hard work and love for the environment, and

 If corporate leaders were to grow up expecting to have to clean up after themselves, we would have far less pollution to deal with than we do now.
 Raising children with these values is a role that parents can play to help clean up our polluted environment.

-Nonprofit organizations are setting up projects that dredge trash from the middle of the river as well, like Project Aware—a multi-day boating project in Iowa.
+Nonprofit organizations are setting up projects that dredge trash from the middle of rivers as well, like Project Aware—a multi-day boating project in Iowa.

 Here is the end result when children who grow up irresponsibly become adults:

 - 40% of U.S. lakes, rivers, and streams are unsafe for fishing or swimming, per the Environmental Protection Agency (EPA), even after passage of the US Clean Water Act in 1977.
-US President Trump is now trying to gut that act.
+US President Trump later gutted that act.